Wood flooring is timeless. A true all-rounder, it goes well with a multitude of decors.

 It’s no coincidence that scratches are more noticeable on a smooth, high-gloss floor.

-In addition to giving a certain character to the wood planks, the texture makes wear marks on the floor less discernible.
+In addition to giving a certain character to the wood planks, the texture makes wear marks on the floor less noticeable.

 Brushed flooring, for example, gets its look from a brushing process using a wire brush, which gives it its characteristic lineage.